HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/3 Phonetic Alphabet.md

 ## Phonetic Alphabet

-While it can be fun to make up your own Phonetics and many people do particularly for their call sign, using it for anything important can often lead to a surprising amount of confusion.
+While it can be fun to make up your own Phonetics and many people do particularly for their callsign, using it for anything important can often lead to a surprising amount of confusion.
 For that reason, it's best to learn the official phonetic alphabet so that everyone uses the same terms and to maximize clarity in commmunications.

 ### NATO phonetic alphabet